-- Provide transportation to birth registration centres and offer assistance to cover partial or full costs of registration. - Provide paid leave for the purpose of registering childbirth. - Provide assistance to workers who have difficulties understanding birth registration and explain documentation requirements to workers. - Work with local authorities to encourage registration efforts in workers' communities.
+- Provide transportation to birth registration centres and offer assistance to cover partial or full costs of registration. - Provide paid leave for the purpose of registering childbirth. - Provide assistance to workers who have difficulties understanding birth registration and explain documentation requirements to workers. - For Malaysian children, work with local authorities to encourage registration efforts in workers' communities - For migrant children, work regularly with the relevant consulate to send mobile consular services to register children in oil palm plantations who may be unable to easily access birth registration services.